Armaghan-Khan/GrowIntern-Tasks/README.md

 # GrowIntern-Tasks
-This repo is created to store my source code of assigned tasks of GrowIntern internship
+This repo is created to store my source code of assigned tasks No 1 of the GrowIntern internship